-- proceedings, but are settled with or more commonly, without, contested proceedings being initiated. - 1.10 Pensions law and pensions on divorce law has a lot of its own jargon, which can itself serve to make the subject matter difficult to comprehend.
-Readers will find a comprehensive glossary of terms used in this Guide in Appendix A. - 1.11 We very much hope that you find this guidance helpful.
+- 1.11 Pensions law and pensions on divorce law has a lot of its own jargon, which can itself serve to make the subject matter difficult to comprehend.
+Readers will find a comprehensive glossary of terms used in this Guide in Appendix A. - 1.12 We very much hope that you find this guidance helpful.